 If you already have a bra that fits, you can convert it to a nursing bra with a few simple steps.

 All you need is a length of elastic, nursing clasps, and a needle and thread.
-If you do have a sewing machine though, it would get the job done much more quickly.
+If you have a sewing machine, it will get the job done much more quickly.